 RYH Board of Directors

-Wendy Katten is a parent of a fifth grader in CPS.
+Wendy Katten is a parent of a sixth grader in CPS.
 She has worked in social services for eleven years and has a BA in English and an MFA in Creative Writing.
 She has published short-stories, volunteered at many organizations around Chicago from Cabrini Green Tutoring to Little Brothers, Friends of the Elderly, and served on the board of the Friends of group at her son’s school for four years.
 Wendy is the Director of Raise Your Hand.